 Established 1982.
-The intent was to capture traffic from TWA at St. Louis by offering, yes, all first class service with 727s.
+The intent was to capture traffic from TWA at St. Louis by offering, yes, all first-class service with 727s.

-Air One predictably wallowed deeper and deeper into the financial Red Sea.
+Not a lot of interest.
+Air One wallowed deeper and deeper into the financial Red Sea.
 They then decided to find a latter-day Moses to get them across to the promised land of profitability.

 The board - comprised of otherwise suitable and sophisticated business leaders, desperate for fresh cash investment - found The Savior to lead the airline into the future.
+This messiah convinced them that there was hope, and he had the gelt to make Air One a success.